 Corn | Soybean | Small grains | Poultry | Swine | Dairy | Forests

-MAES Announces FY24/25 Rapid Agricultural Response Fund Project Awards
+MAES Announces FY26/27 Rapid Agricultural Response Fund Project Awards

-The Minnesota Agricultural Experiment Station (MAES) at the University of Minnesota has awarded approximately $2.6 million from the Rapid Agricultural response Fund (RARF) to 13 research projects that will help protect Minnesota’s agricultural sector from current and emerging threats.
+The Minnesota Agricultural Experiment Station (MAES) at the University of Minnesota has awarded approximately $2 million from the Rapid Agricultural Response Fund (RARF) to 10 research projects that will help protect Minnesota’s agricultural sector from current and emerging threats.